 Once a set is completed, draw out the various mental math strategies by asking questions such as:

-• To perform the last operation, which, if any, elements of the previous operations did you use?
+- To perform the last operation, did you use any of the previous operations?

 If necessary, before doing the same with the next math string, present other examples of similar related computations.

-If students have difficulty seeing and applying the distributive property of multiplication to solve the last operation in each set, lead them to do so by representing these operations as area models.
+If students have difficulty seeing and applying the distributive property of multiplication to solve the last operation in each set, support them to do so by representing these operations as area models.

 Example